untsamphan/gdrive-upload/README.md

 type Metadata = {[key: string]: any};
 ```

 The parameter `file` and `token` are required.
 The rest are optional.
-For the list of available `metadata` properties see the list at [file.create](https://developers.google.com/drive/api/v3/reference/files/create#request-body) API.
+For the list of available `metadata`, properties see the list at [file.create](https://developers.google.com/drive/api/v3/reference/files/create#request-body) API.

 ## Example